-Each January 1, or on your initial HRA eligibility date if you were hired on or after December 3, 2010, the Plan will fund an HRA account for you, based on your level of coverage and completion of certain health and wellness program activities in the prior calendar year.
-Activity requirements may vary, and will be communicated to you prior to the beginning of each year.
+Each January 1, the Plan will fund an HRA account for you based on your level of coverage and completion of certain health and wellness program activities in the prior calendar year.
+Activity requirements may vary, and will be communicated each year.
 The HRA annual funding amounts are:

-- Employee-Only Coverage: up to \$500 in maximum annual funding if you complete all required health and wellness program activities. - Family Coverage: up to \$1,000 in maximum annual funding if you and your covered spouse or domestic partner complete all required health and wellness program activities.
+- ≥ Employee Only Coverage: up to \$500 in maximum annual funding if you complete all required health and wellness program activities - Family Coverage: up to \$1,000 in maximum annual funding if you and your covered spouse or domestic partner complete all required health and wellness program activities